CHAPTER 21: Second Coming

 “Lucky’s fiance just broke it off.”

 “Charlie says she’s getting therapy and studying for her Boards.
-Lucky got a job here at Pandolf hospital.
-She also wants to escape the country club scene in Connecticut where her breakup is quite the scandal — they blame her — and also everyone knows each other.”
+She’s coming back to Pandolf to work in the hospital.
+She wants to get away from the country club scene in Connecticut where it’s quite the scandal — they blame her — and she says everyone knows each other.”

-“I’ve heard about that kind of thing,” Garcia said, “the Cape Cod elite types, but I don’t know much about their East Coast world.”
+“I’ve heard about that kind of thing,” Garcia said, “the Cape Cod elite types, but I don’t know much about it.”

-“I like hearing Lucky talk about it,” George said.
-“We have some wealthy families here at Pandolf too.
-Did you ever meet the Mathers when you were here, Dad?”
+George smiled.
+“You know Dad, we have some wealthy families here at Pandolf too.
+Did you ever meet the Mathers?”

-On the screen, George’s hair was styled, his face straight razor clean and there was even a new elegance and nuance in how he sat and spoke.
+On the screen, George’s hair was styled, his face straight razor clean and there was even a new elegance in how he sat and spoke.

 “The Mathers are a wealthy and powerful family, George,” Garcia said carefully.
-“No, I”ve only met one of them.
-Dean Baluyn.
+“I met Dean Baluyn.
 He’s Pandolf Hospital’s CEO.”

 “Baluyn, what kind of name is that?”

 “His father has Native American heritage,” Garcia said.
 “On his mother’s side, his grandfather is the Mather that Pandolf’s Emergency Center is named after.
-I don’t know much about the history of the United States but if you read about the Puritans in New England, Mather is a famous name.”
+If you read about the Puritans in New England, Mather is a famous name.”

 After their call disconnected, he pulled up George’s January debit card charges.
 The pie chart still showed food, especially restaurants, as the biggest slice.
 But clothing, entertainment and electronics were catching up.
 Then there was the hefty payment for the new car.

-“If something happens to me,” he told AnnaMaria, “you’re George’s legal guardian.
+He called AnnaMaria.
+“I bought a life insurance policy,” he told her.
+“If something happens to me, you’re George’s legal guardian.
 Mom will also be well taken care of.”

 “Manny, go visit your mom in Paris.
-Maybe George can join you there next summer.
-Get out of Saburia’s solar cooker.”
+Maybe George can join you there over Spring Break.
+Get out of Saburia’s solar cooker.“

-But in a few days, Elise was returning to Ramses with Mary.
+“Can’t yet,” he said.”Visa issues and in a few days, Elise is returning to Ramses with Mary.”

-In black marker, he wrote on its plastic case: “The Second Coming.”
+In black marker, he wrote on its plastic casing: “The Second Coming.”

-This latest upgrade of the disc could load a dozen times the data of the old ones.
-Before Elise left Saburia for the last time, he would ask her to take it back to the US to Campbell.
+This disc could load a dozen times the data of the old ones.
+Before Sheraton left Saburia for the last time, he would ask her to deliver it to Campbell.

-The disc contained the record of it all, especially the Porphyry project.
+The disc contained the record of it all, even the Porphyry project.
 Its audience would be the unknown future.

-Could Elise be trusted to tell Campbell that like his life insurance policy, the disc was only to be read in the event of his death?
+Could Sheraton be trusted to tell Campbell that like his life insurance policy, the disc was only to be read in the event of his death?

 He inserted it into the Drukker printer.
-Then he clicked his computer keypad, and the machine whirred on.
+The machine whirred on.